Contents

 Lessons learned

 From working on the ‘final touches’ to launching the app.
-There were a lot of unexpected learnings along the way.
+There were a lot of unexpected learning along the way.

 lesson 1: the leaderboard display.